danielcdias/home-server/README.md

 To ensure your services start automatically on system boot, you can use `systemd`.

-1. Copy the `home-server.service` file to the `systemd` configuration folder:
+1. Copy the `homeserver.service` file to the `systemd` configuration folder:

     ```bash
-    sudo cp home-server.service /etc/systemd/system/
+    sudo cp homeserver.service /etc/systemd/system/
     ```

-2. Adjust the `WorkingDirectory` line in the `/etc/systemd/system/home-server.service` file to your project's correct path.
+2. Adjust the `WorkingDirectory` line in the `/etc/systemd/system/homeserver.service` file to your project's correct path.
 If you cloned it to `/home/daniel/home-server`, the path should be:

     ```ini
     WorkingDirectory=/home/daniel/home-server